ubc-library-rc/citizen-science-tools/content/introduction.md

 {: .note}

 ## Is the "Citizen Scientist" a new idea?
 No!
-Before the 1800s scientists were often not professionally trained and data collection belong to interested citizens.
-Many of the conventions of modern scientific discourse are rooted in these early debates between "armchair philosophers" who took a part time interest in the scientific.
+Before the 1800s. scientists were often not professionally trained and data collection belonged to interested citizens.
+Many of the conventions of modern scientific discourse are rooted in these early debates between "armchair philosophers" who took a part time interest in scientific endeavours and the world around them.

 In fact the term "scientist" comes from the Cambridge University historian and philosopher of science [William Whewell](https://plato.stanford.edu/entries/whewell/) who coined it in response a challenge from the English poet Samuel Taylor Coleridge and out of a need for a term to describe the rising scientific professions.
 Scientist was inspired by the use of "artist" for professionals who create art.